Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

+Note that at time $t_k$ the mass matrix $P(t_k) $ contains the current input data $A(t_k)$ and currently computed eigen--data $\la_i (t_k)$ and $x_i(t_k)$ combined in the vector $z(t_k)$, while the right-hand side vector $q(t_k)$ contains $A(t_k)$ as well as its first derivative $\dot A(t_k)$, the decay constant $\eta$, and the computed eigen--data at time $t_k$.\\[1mm] The system matrix $P(t_k)$ and the right--hand side vector $q(t_k)$ in formula (3i) differ greatly from the simpler differentiation formula for the straight DAE used in \cite{LM18} where $\dot E(t) =0$ or $\eta =0 $ was assumed.\\[1mm] Step 4 : Now we choose the following convergent look-ahead finite 5-IFD (five Instance Finite Difference) formula\\[.5mm] of type {\tt j\_s} = {\tt 2\_3} with global truncation error order $O(\tau^3)$ from the list in \cite{FUlistfindiff19} for $\dot z_k$ : \\[-1mm]

-Step 5 : Equating the different expressions for $18 \tau \dot z_k$ in (11i) and (10i) we have
+Step 5 : Equating the different expressions for $18 \tau \dot z_k$ in $(4i)$ and $(3i)$ (from steps 4 and 3 above) we have\\[-3mm]

-with error order $O(\tau^4)$ that has increased by 1 due to the multiplication of (10i) and (11i) by $18 \tau$. \\[2mm] Step 6 : Here we solve equation $(*)$ in (12i) for $z_{k+1}$ to obtain the discretized ZNN iterate recursion
+with local truncation error order $O(\tau^4)$ due to the multiplication of both $(3i)$ and $(4i)$ by $18 \tau$. \\[2mm] Step 6 : Here we solve the inner equation $(*)$ in $(5i)$ for $z_{k+1}$ and obtain the discretized look--ahead ZNN iteration\\[.5mm] formula

-with truncation error order $O(\tau^4)$.\\[2mm] Step 7 : Iterate to predict the eigendata $z_{k+2}$ for $A(t_{k+2})$ from earlier eigen and system data for $t_{\tilde j}$ with\\ $\tilde j \leq k+1$.\\[2mm] The final formula (13i) contains the computation formula for future eigendata with near unit eigenvectors in the top $n$ entries of $z(t_{k+1})$ via ZNN.
-Only this formula needs to be implemented in code.
-All of its entries have been computed earlier as eigendata for times $t_{\tilde j}$ with $\tilde j \leq k$, except for the system or sensor input $A(t_k)$ and $\dot A(t_k)$, the later of which is best computed via a high error order derivative formula from previous $\dot A(t_{\tilde j})$ with $\tilde j \leq k$.\\[1mm] The only computational the code lines for performing the ZNN iteration step for one of the eigenvalues from time $t = t_k$ to $t_{k+1}$ are below.
-There $ze$ denotes one eigenvalue of $Al = A(t_k)$ and $zs$ its associated eigenvector. $Zj$ is the relevant set of earlier eigendata for $A(t_j)$ with $j \leq k$ and $Adot$ an approximation of $\dot A(t_k)$.
-Finally $eta, tau$ and $taucoef\!f$ are chosen for the desired error order finite difference formula and its characteristic polynomial, respectively.\\[-8mm]
+that is comprised of a linear equations part and a recursion part and has local truncation error order $O(\tau^4)$.\\[2mm] Step 7 : Iterate to predict the eigendata vector $z_{k+2}$ for $A(t_{k+2})$ from earlier eigen and system data at times $t_{\tilde j}$ with\\ $\tilde j \leq k+1$ and repeat.
+(7i)\\[2mm] The final formula $(6i)$ of ZNN contains the computational formula for future eigen--data with near unit eigenvectors in the top $n$ entries of $z(t_{k+1})$ and the eigenvalue appended below.
+Only a mathematical formula of type $(6i)$ needs to be derived and implemented in code for any other matrix model problem.
+In our specific case and for any other time--varying matrix problem all entries in $(6i)$ have been computed earlier as eigen--data for times $t_{\tilde j}$ with $\tilde j \leq k$, except for the system or sensor input $A(t_k)$ and $\dot A(t_k)$.
+The derivative $\dot A(t_k)$ is best computed via a high error order derivative formula from previous $\dot A(t_{\tilde j})$ with $\tilde j \leq k$.\\[2mm] The computer code lines that perform the actual math for ZNN iteration steps for a single eigenvalues from time $t = t_k$ to $t_{k+1}$ and $k = 1, 2,3,...$ are listed below.
+There $ze$ denotes one eigenvalue of $Al = A(t_k)$ and $zs$ is its associated eigenvector. $Zj$ contains the relevant set of earlier eigen--data for $A(t_j)$ with $j \leq k$ and $Adot$ is an approximation for $\dot A(t_k)$.
+Finally $eta, tau$ and $taucoef\!f$ are chosen for the desired error order finite difference formula and its characteristic polynomial, respectively.\\[-7mm]